Tour New Olympic Museum In Colorado Springs With The Legendary Peggy Fleming

 COLORADO SPRINGS, Colo.
-(CBS4/CBS) – Who better to tour the new US Olympic & Paralympic Museum with than legendary ice skater Peggy Fleming?
-CBS This Morning Saturday co-host Dana Jacobson shares the visit the pair made recently.
+(CBS4/CBS) – Who better to tour the new United States Olympic & Paralympic Museum with than legendary ice skater Peggy Fleming?
+CBS This Morning Saturday co-host Dana Jacobson shared her notes from the visit the pair made recently.

 “They make a chartreuse liqueur up in the mountains in Grenoble,” Fleming explained.
 “She thought, well, if I wore the color chartreuse it would endear me to the French people and they would applaud more.”